 The Corporation is a federally chartered and stockholder-owned corporation organized and existing under the Federal National Mortgage Association Charter Act (12 U.S.C.
-1716 et seq) (the "Charter Act").
-It is the largest investor in home mortgage loans in the United States, with a net portfolio of \$84.4 billion of mortgage loans as of December 31, 1984.
+1716 et seq.) (the "Charter Act").
+See "Government Regulation and Charter Act" It is the largest investor in home mortgage loans in the United States, with a net portfolio of \$88 3 billion of mortgage loans as of March 31, 1985.
 The Corporation was originally established in 1938 as a United States government agency to provide supplemental liquidity to the mortgage market and was transformed into a stockholder-owned and privately managed corporation by legislation enacted in 1968.

-The Corporation provides funds to the mortgage market primarily by purchasing mortgage loans from local lenders, thereby replenishing their funds for additional lending.
+The Corporation provides funds to the mortgage market primarily by purchasing mortgage loans from lenders, thereby replenishing their funds for additional lending.
 The Corporation acquires funds to purchase loans from many capital market investors that may not ordinarily invest in mortgage loans, thereby expanding the total amount of funds available for housing.
 Operating nationwide, the Corporation helps to redistribute mortgage funds from capital-surplus to capital-short areas.
+In addition, the Corporation issues mortgage-backed securities, primarily in exchange for pools of mortgage loans from lenders.

-The Corporation incurred a loss in 1984, after operating profitably in 1983 and incurring a loss in 1982.
-The primary reason for the losses in 1984 and 1982 was the excess in the cost of the Corporation's outstanding debt over the yield on its mortgage portfolio (or "negative spread").
-During 1983, the Corporation's negative spread was substantially less than in 1984 and 1982, and its impact was more than offset by income from other sources.
+The Corporation incurred a loss in 1984 and in the first quarter of 1985, after operating profitably in 1983 and incurring a loss in 1982.
+The primary reason for the losses in those periods was the excess in the cost of the Corporation's outstanding debt over the yield on its mortgage portfolio (or "negative spread").
+During 1983, the Corporation's negative spread was substantially less than in the first quarter of 1985 and in the years 1984 and 1982, and its impact was more than offset by income from other sources.
 See "Selected Financial Data," "Management's Discussion and Analysis of Financial Results," and "Mortgage Portfolio Spread."

-Although the Secretary of the Treasury of the United States has discretionary authority to lend the Corporation up to \$2.25 billion outstanding at any time, neither the United States nor any agency thereof is obligated to finance the Corporation's operations or to assist the Corporation in any other manner.
+Although the Secretary of the Treasury of the United States, in his discretion, as a public debt transaction, may purchase obligations of the Corporation up to \$2.25 billion outstanding at any time, neither the United States nor any agency thereof is obligated to finance the Corporation's operations or to assist the Corporation in any other manner.

 The principal office of the Corporation is located at 3900 Wisconsin Avenue, N.W., Washington, D.C.
-20016, and there are five regional offices located in Atlanta, Georgia; Chicago, Illinois; Dallas, Texas; Los Angeles, California; and Philadelphia, Pennsylvania.
-The Corporation also has a fiscal office at 100 Wall Street, New York, New York 10005.
+20016 (telephone: 202-537-7000).
+The Corporation has five regional offices located in Atlanta, Georgia; Chicago, Illinois; Dallas, Texas; Los Angeles, California; and Philadelphia, Pennsylvania.
+The Corporation also maintains a fiscal office at 100 Wall Street, New York, New York 10005.